Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #   * Copyright (c) 1999 Pai-Hsiang Hsiao.
  #   * All rights reserved.
  #   *
- #   * Redistribution and use in source and binary forms, with or without
+ #   * Redistribution and use in src and binary forms, with or without
  #   * modification, are permitted provided that the following conditions
  #   * are met:
  #   *
  #   * .
-Redistributions of source code must retain the above copyright
+Redistributions of src code must retain the above copyright
  #   *   notice, this list of conditions and the following disclaimer.
  #   * .
 Redistributions in binary form must reproduce the above copyright
  #   *   notice, this list of conditions and the following disclaimer in